 Federal PIL revenues continue to be impacted by the reduction in provincial business education tax (BET) rates that was implemented in 2021.
 The province announced in their 2020 budget, that business education tax rates would be reduced for 2021 to 0.88% for all municipalities, to bring consistency to the wide range of BET rates across the province, and to support businesses in their pandemic recovery efforts.
-Because the City is allowed to retain education taxes paid by PIL properties, the reduction in the BET rate meant a reduction in the education tax component of our PILT revenues of approximately \$1.2M (related primarily to CFB, RMC and the penitentiaries).
+Because the City is allowed to retain education tax component of our PILT revenues of approximately \$1.2M (related primarily to CFB, RMC and the penitentiaries).
 PIL revenues continue to be budgeted at these reduced amounts for 2024.